themanyone/kickass/README.md

 ## Windows-like Components

-These components allow forms, web apps or "widgets" to behave like windows inside the web page.
+These components allow forms, web apps or "widgets" to behave like miniature desktop windows inside the web page.
+They give users improved control over content, so they can reposition forms when using different-sized on-screen keyboards, for example.

- * Window Decorator  - fancy borders (todo)
+ * Decorator  - fancy borders (todo)
- * Draggable Windows - make widgets movable, draggable
+ * Draggable - make elements movable, draggable
- * Maximize/Minimize - minimize widgets (todo)
+ * Minimize - minimize widgets (todo)

 Each component comes with an HTML tutorial walking through each step to effectively deploy it on a web